 Conservation Authorities: Protecting People and Property

-Natural hazard maps are used by municipalities and SNC when updating official plans and zoning schedules, and in reviewing development applications to protect people and property from natural hazards and guide sustainable development activities.
+Natural hazard maps are used by municipalities and SNC when updating Official Plans and zoning schedules, and in reviewing development applications to protect people and property from natural hazards and guide sustainable development activities.

-Can I ask any questions?
+Can I still ask a question?

 Access the draft maps here:

-Understanding flood messages and preparing your family and property for a flood is the best defence.
+Understanding flood messages and preparing your family and property for a potential flood is the best defence.
 SNC has prepared resources to provide guidance to property owners before and after a flood event.
 Flooding can create problems in and around your home; take a moment to become familiar with these resources.
 Stay up to date with your municipality during emergency response.